Automations put your processes on auto-pilot and save you time, so we understand that it's frustrating if they're not working as intended.

 You can see which question is associated with project type (if any) by hovering over the linked icon.

-PLEASE NOTE: If you’re using a custom project type question, your inquiries will not be assigned a project type.
-It’s crucial to use the suggested project type question!
+If you’re using a custom project type question, your inquiries will not be assigned a project type.
+In this case, use the suggested project type question.

 Still have questions?
 Feel free to send us a message by clicking the Question Mark icon on any HoneyBook page.
 Our team is always happy to help!